14 Answers to Common Computer Questions You’re Afraid to Ask

 Download our troubleshooting checklist

-Or, maybe you’re just hesitant to call because you don’t know what to say.
+Or maybe you’re just hesitant to call because you don’t know what to say.
 Communicating the problem is half the battle.
 Here’s a list of the information you can provide to help IT support fix your computer faster.

 Does your computer take forever to start up or open programs?
 Or just seem sluggish throughout the day?
-There are many reasons why your computer might be running slow
+There are many reasons why your computer might be running slow.

 If your computer prevents you from getting work done because it’s too slow, that’s a problem.
 Contact your IT support to help you get your computer systems running efficiently.

-Speaking of speed, if you’ve ever watched a tech-whiz on a computer, sometimes it seems like they’re doing magic with how quickly things fly around the screen.
+Speaking of speed, if you’ve ever watched a tech whiz on a computer, sometimes it seems like they’re doing magic with how quickly things fly around the screen.
 In reality, they’re probably using keyboard shortcuts.

+Another one of the most common computer questions is, “Where did my lost file go?”
 Finding a missing document or app may take a little detective work, but your computer has a lot of tools to help.

 First, check your Recycle Bin to see if you accidentally deleted a file.
 If not, check if you saved the file in a different place.
 In general, having well-organized files & folders will help you find things more quickly and easily.